 Point of Service Plans — POS Plans, Coverage & Quotes

-Still, the savings–in both time and money–are greatest when you stick with your POS health insurance plan’s network.
-POS insurance plans typically handle the paperwork for you.
-When you utilize services within the network, you don’t have to worry about filing claims or receiving reimbursement.
-If you go outside of the PPO’s network, those tasks become your responsibility.
-A POS healthcare plan may also refuse to cover any specialist visits if you ignore or fail to select a PCP.
+When you stay within your POS health insurance plan’s network, it is more affordable and convenient.
+POS insurance plans usually handle all of the claim paperwork for you.
+If you go outside of the PPO’s network, those tasks become your responsibility in order to receive reimbursement.
+A POS healthcare plan may also refuse to cover any specialist visits if you go against your primary care physician’s recommendation.
 In those cases, you may have to pay the whole cost of the treatment immediately.